MinnPost/object-sync-for-salesforce/readme.txt

 	* Thanks to GitHub user @charmoney for help reviewing this release.

 == Upgrade Notice ==
+= 1.4.1 =
+We have added a new method for scheduled actions, the Action Scheduler library from Prospress.
+When you upgrade, go to the Scheduling tab to save your settings.
 = 1.4.0 =
 We have added a new method for scheduled actions, the Action Scheduler library from Prospress.
 When you upgrade, go to the Scheduling tab to save your settings.